The

 waves, handles the orbs of the sun and moon; and displays

-varieties of sparkling gem, with reflexions of their beams in
+varieties of sparkling gem, with reflexions of their

 them.